More travelers today consider a travel agent or advisor.

 Major chains provide special treatment.
 Even airlines provide bonuses.

 It is frustrating for many of us in the business that even friends and regular clients don’t consider asking for help with a nice weekend getaway.
-Even though these hotels — Ritz Carlton, Four Seasons, Marriotts, and Intercontinental, for example — even many independent properties will treat clients of preferred agencies much better than those who book direct.
+Even though these hotels — Ritz Carlton, Four Seasons, Marriotts, and Intercontinental, for example — and even many independent properties will treat clients of preferred agencies much better than those who book direct.
 These major brands provide perks ranging from free breakfasts to hotel credits to upgrades or early check-in/late check-out.
 And whatever some airline and credit card programs say, hotels WILL treat someone better if a human agent reaches out rather than something booked online with no interaction.

 Similarly with airline tickets.
 Again, since airlines want to sell business class and premium economy tickets, they are more likely to compensate preferred agents for booking them, which could mean a lesser service fee.
 And while international premium tickets may have more discount options, a good agent MAY be able to find a lower fare than seen online, even for domestic tickets, thus more than offsetting any fee.
 Or agencies may have deals with free preferred seat assignments in economy class, which can save a lot of money.